lscharck/factor/README.md

 # factor
 Repository for the *factor* project
 ## General implementation ##
-factor uses multiple threads with linked list to gather factors.
+Factor uses multiple threads with linked list to gather factors.
 These are then sorted into a binary tree for printing.
-### Remember ###
-Math is **faster** than memory
+Factor may be compiled by using cmake and make in the build directory.
+Executing "factorc" with the number to be factored as the command line argument will return the factors of that number in a list.
+Additionally, the cpu time and wall time will be printed out pertaining to just the factoring portion of code.

 ### TODO ###
+Task that would make the code easier to maintain
 #### Create an ADT for the linked list and the binary tree data structures ####

 The ADT functional requirements (shall statments):